abbasfisal/Laravel-Blog-Project-with-TDD/README.md

 |2|`writer`|writer can write posts|
 |3|`user`|user can see posts |
 ## Admin Abilities
-* admin can define a new writer for write posts
+1. Define `new Writer`
+1. `See` Each Writer Posts
+1. Define `New Category`
+1. `See` All Category

 ## Writer Abilities
 1. Write Posts
+1. Define `Tags` for a Post
 1. See Post Comments
+1. Able to approve comments to show them under a post
-1. Able to Reply Comment
+1. `TODO`Able to Reply Comment

 ## User Abilities
-* Able to See Posts and Write Comments
+* Able to See Posts
+* Write Comments

 ## Model Relations